Have you recently placed a loved one into care?

 Step 1 - Contact the home care provider

-If you are self-funding the home care, the first step would also be to contact the home care provider to discuss your complaint, by sending a written letter or an email detailing your complaint, and any previous discussions you have had.
+If you are self-funding home care, the first step would also be to contact the home care provider to discuss your complaint.
+This can be done by sending a written letter or an email detailing your complaint, as well as any previous discussions you have had.

 Step 2 - Contact the Local Government and Social Care Ombudsman